There’s no getting away from it. If you run a business, sooner or later you’ll need some copy.

 Spoilt for choice

 Everyone is a copywriter these days.
 Everyone.
-The only quality control is your own judgement and the integrity of the person you hire.
+And they all subscribe to the same LinkedIn newsletters.
 Some of the ‘writers’ on bidding sites aren’t even real people.

 Unless you know someone who knows someone – and you trust the recommendation absolutely – you’re on your own.